 Milwaukee's Bluegrass All Stars all grew up in Bluegrass, and are still a fun-loving, collection of veteran musicians whose roots keep them coming back for more.
 As the years rolled on other music forms – and steadier paychecks – helped stretch the sound.
 Returning to their bluegrass roots, these musical experiences melded to produce todays All Stars.
 Scruggs and Crow with Hank and Haggard are all represented in any given show.
-Featuring Cotton Thomas Schwark on mandolin and fiddle, Dan Nimphius on hard driving banjo and dobro, J.P. picking the guitar, and long tall Jim Meyers slapping the old stand up bass, when The Bluegrass All Stars turn it on you'll find your face a-smilin' and your toes a-tappin.
+Featuring Cotton Thomas Schwark on mandolin and fiddle, Dan Nimphius on hard driving banjo and dobro, The new guy picking the guitar, and long tall Jim Meyers slapping the old stand up bass, when The Bluegrass All Stars turn it on you'll find your face a-smilin' and your toes a-tappin.

 Four guys that sing the Bluegrass harmonies – it's sure to hit that high, lonesome spot in your heart.

 From blistering banjo breakdowns to hard-core country classics,

 The Bluegrass All Stars play ‘em like no part'a nothin'.

 Damn, these guys are hotter than my granny's pickles.
 Tastier too.

 Ach Ya - zuch crassie muzica und carrion on und zuch.
 Zo much fun iz shurly not lawfully permitted.